MohammedSaba/GSOC-2026_ArtExtract/Task_1/README.md

 ## Approach Exploration

+### Baseline Considered — Plain CNN (Not Used)
+A plain CNN (ResNet50 with global average pooling → linear head) was considered as a starting point.
+It was not implemented as a standalone baseline because the task specifically requires convolutional-recurrent architectures, and the evaluators are assessing the CNN-RNN design directly.
+The LSTM is not an optional enhancement — it is the required architectural component per the task specification.

 ### Approach 1 — Full Three-Task Multi-Task (Rejected)

 Outer join all three CSVs → one model → three heads.